sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 #### Steps

-**1** – Create or update your override file (see [configuration](#configuration) for more information on override files) with the below values.
+**1** – Create your override file and add in any configuration override settings you need - see [configuration](#configuration) for more information on override files and the options what configurations can be changed.

+Add into your overide file the below values to configure both your ingress hostname and your storage class.
 We recommend configuring Ingress to use [Container-native load balancing] to expose Sourcegraph publicly on a domain of your choosing and setting the Storage Class to use [Compute Engine persistent disk].

-> ℹ️ [Container-native load balancing] is only available on VPC-native cluster.
-For legacy clusters, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress).

-Values to include in your `override.yaml` (for an example file see [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/gcp/override.yaml))
+(For an example file see [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/gcp/override.yaml))

 ```yaml
 frontend:
   serviceType: ClusterIP